tesla3327/michaelnthiessen/src/pages/property-or-method-not-defined/index.md

 ---
-title: Stuff
+title: "Warn: Property or Method is Not Defined"
-date: 2018-10-30
+date: 2018-11-01
 ---
 Chances are if you've been developing with Vue for any amount of time, you've gotten this error:

 ![](error.png)

-**Most of the time this error is caused because you misspelled a variable name somewhere.**
+**Most of the time this error is because you misspelled a variable name somewhere.**

 But there are other causes as well.